foundersandcoders/old-coursebook/patterns/week1/git-stash.md

 Which would delete all the code you've been working on (it's *unlikely* you'd want to do that!)

 Or, you could create a new branch and commit there.
 However your code might be quite messy and disorganised so you don't want to commit yet, as we covered above.
+If you create a messy branch you may never come back to it, and the process of merging a messy branch could be more complicated.

 The third option is to use **git stash**!